 You’ve probably already done several squats today: Every time you sit down and stand up, you’re performing a squat.
-That’s why it’s one of the most functional moves you can have on your training plan.
+That’s why it’s one of the most functional moves Reach right foot back and rest it on the bench training plan.
 Not only that, but it also targets the entire lower body, while challenging the core, too—making it a perfect move for runners.

-Fastest Marathon Runners posture, they also help to improve your running form and speed, explains Noam Tamir, C.S.C.S., CEO and founder of TS Fitness Adding resistance in the form of weights will.
+While squats will benefit your joint and muscle health, as well as your posture, they also help to improve your running form and speed, explains Noam Tamir, C.S.C.S., CEO and founder of TS Fitness Get the Program.

 The most important step to gaining these benefits, though, is learning how to do squats properly.
 For that, we created this full guide on mastering the squat, complete with form tips, mistakes to avoid, and variations to add to your workouts to turn up the challenge.